Rocket Lab takes giant step toward first US launch

 The new Launch Complex 2 in Virginia will also host Rocket Lab's marquee launch early next year in support of Nasa's planned return to the moon by 2024.

-With a roster of investors that includes US defence giant Lockheed Martin and various Silicon Valley heavyweights (as well as NZ's Super Fund, ACC and Sir Stephen Tindall), Rocket Lab some time ago re-incorporated in the US.
-Huntington Beach in LA is home to its corporate office and its largest facility, which produces its signature Rutherford engines (although it also has a substantial assembly faclity in Auckland).
+With a roster of investors that includes US defence giant Lockheed Martin and various Silicon Valley heavyweights (as well as NZ's ACC and Sir Stephen Tindall), Rocket Lab some time ago re-incorporated in the US.
+Huntington Beach in LA is home to its corporate office and its largest facility, which produces its signature Rutherford engines (although it also has a substantial assembly facility in Auckland).

-Is New Zealand in danger of slipping out of the the Rocket Lab frame?
+Is New Zealand in danger of slipping out of the Rocket Lab frame?

 No. The majority of its staff are here.
 And Beck says while some US government clients require a launch from US soil, there are strong practical reasons why Mahia will remain central to his company's operations.